miles-no/milescamp-2024-dotnet-aspire-workshop/labs/5-Add-Checkout/README.md

     - Enable OpenAPI support: **enabled**
     - Do not use top-level statements: **disabled**
     - Use controllers: **disabled**
-    - Enlist in .NET Aspire orchestration: **enabled**

     ![VS Web API project template options](./img/vs-web-api-template-options.png)

-1. In the newly created project, update the package reference to `Swashbuckle.AspNetCore` to version `6.5.0`
+1. In the newly created project, update the package reference to `Swashbuckle.AspNetCore` to version `6.7.0`
+1. Add the Ordering.API project reference to the `eShop.AppHost` project
 1. Open the `Program.cs` file of the `eShop.AppHost` project, and update it so the API project you just added is named `"ordering-api"` and has a reference to the `OrderingDB` and the IdP:

     ```csharp